We’ve just applied some recent upgrades. We’ve tested them in our development environment, but let us know if you encounter any problems.

 - Open two tabs on your browser: your blog’s dashboard, and the SoundCloud website.

-- Sign up for a free SoundCloud account on the SoundCloud website.
+- Sign up for a free SoundCloud account at https://soundcloud.com

 - Record your own audio (via the SoundCloud site), upload a recording, or select a recording from those that are publically available via the SoundCloud site.

 - After you complete your recording, or select a recording, the recording will provide an option to “Share” right underneath it.
 Once you click share, you will see three tabs at the top: Share, Embed, or Message.
 Click on “Embed.”
 Then, click on the box next to the code that says “WordPress code.”
 Highlight and copy that link.

 - Go into the page or post inside your WordPress blog where you want to embed the audio, and paste the link in the post.
 Click “Update” and then view your page!